Pinoy True Stories

 Pinoy True Stories is a collective title of five docu-news magazine programs broadcast by ABS-CBN.
-The network's news journalists will tackle real-life accounts of Filipinos and help in solving problems that affect the communities and families nationwide.
-The five programs of Pinoy True Stories currently airs every Mondays to Saturdays on ABS-CBN, with an encore telecast on Jeepney TV.
+The network's news journalists tackle real-life accounts of Filipinos and help in solving problems that affect the communities and families nationwide.
+The five programs of Pinoy True Stories currently airs every Mondays to Fridays on ABS-CBN, with an encore telecast on Jeepney TV.
 It also airs worldwide via TFC.

 Pinoy True Stories premiered on December 3, 2012, each of the five programs were previously aired every weekday afternoons on the Kapamilya Gold afternoon block.
 On December 7, 2015, all the five programs of Pinoy True Stories has been moved to late weeknights.

-From May 5, 2020, the five programs of Pinoy True Stories has been temporarily suspended airings due to the temporary closure of ABS-CBN because of the cease and desist order of the National Telecommunications Commission (NTC), following the expiration of the network's 25-year franchise granted in 1995.
+the five programs was cancelled On May 5, 2020 due to temporary closure of ABS-CBN's free-to-air stations following the cease and desist order issued by the National Telecommunications Commission.